Hyperbolicities in CAT(0) cube complexes: Acylindrical hyperbolicity

 \begin{proof}[Sketch of proof.]
 Let $A$ be a free irreducible right-angled Artin group and $X$ the universal cover of the associated Salvetti complex.
-It is not difficult to show that two hyperplanes of $X$ are well-separated if and only if they are \emph{strongly separated}, ie., no hyperplane of $X$ is transverse to both of them.
-Consequently, $H(X)$ is isometric to $(X,\delta_0)$, which turns out to be quasi-isometric to the contact graph of $X$.
-A fortiori, $H(X)$ is a quasi-tree.
+It is not difficult to show that two hyperplanes of $X$ are well-separated if and only if they are \emph{strongly separated}, i.e., no hyperplane of $X$ is transverse to both of them.
+Consequently, for every $L \geq 0$ the metric space $(X,\delta_L)$ is isometric to $(X,\delta_0)$, which turns out to be quasi-isometric to the contact graph of $X$.
+A fortiori, $(X,\delta_L)$ is a quasi-tree for every $L \geq 0$.
 It follows from Theorem \ref{thm:HXstablesub} that any stable subgroup of $A$ must be quasi-isometric to a tree, and so must be virtually free (see for instance \cite[Th\'eor\`eme 7.19]{GhysdelaHarpe}) and finally must be free since $A$ is torsion-free (see \cite{StallingsTorsionFree}). \end{proof}

+\paragraph{Application 3: Regular elements.} Given a product $X=X_1 \times \cdots \times X_n$ of irreducible CAT(0) cube complexes, an isometry $g \in \mathrm{Isom}(X)$ is \emph{regular} if it induces a contracting isometry of $X_i$ for every $1 \leq i \leq n$.
+Regular isometries have been introduced in \cite{MR2827012} by analogy to regular semi-simple elements for symmetric spaces.
+Our goal is to give an alternative proof of \cite[Theorem 1.5]{RandomCC} (which is an improvement of \cite[Theorem~D]{MR2827012}), namely:

+\begin{thm} Let $G$ be a group acting essentially on a product $X=X_1 \times \cdots \times X_n$ of irreducible, unbounded and finite-dimensional CAT(0) cube complexes.
+Assume that $G$ does not a finite in $X$ nor in its visual boundary.
+Then $G$ contains a regular element. \end{thm}

+The argument of \cite{RandomCC} is probabilistic.
+We propose here an argument based on cubical and hyperbolic geometries.
+In addition to the hyperbolic models we introduced, we need the following statement:

+\begin{prop} Let $G$ be a group acting by isometries on quasi-geodesic hyperbolic spaces $X_1, \ldots, X_n$.
+Assume that: \begin{itemize} \item for every $1 \leq i \leq n$, $G$ contains a loxodromic isometry of $X_i$; \item and for every $1 \leq i \leq n$, an element of $G$ either has bounded orbits in $X_i$ or is loxodromic. \end{itemize} Then there exists an element $g \in G$ which defines a loxodromic isometry of $X_i$ for every $1 \leq i \leq n$. \end{prop}